 Superseded by Computer Equals Monitor

-It might seem weird, but the tape drive is not exactly extinct
+.
+It might seem weird though, but the tape drive is not exactly extinct

 as a storage medium, and modern ones can store up to 8 TB of data.
 Their niche seems to be for the purpose of backups in large multinational enterprises though, given the low retrieval speeds.
 As for appearing in film, most filmmakers give the modern drive a pass since modern LTO tape drives don't look anything like those tape drives of old and are so uncommon that not many people have seen one; the tapes look like small videocassettes (nothing like the big open-reel tapes that used to be common) and the drives mount in the same bays as CD/DVD drives.
 Not to mention that the lack of activity indicators on one and the inability to see the tape reels spinning, as well as the abovementioned speed issue, makes it a very boring subject to film.